Swiss prosecutors probe former UBS banker turned U.S. informant

-ZURICH, Nov 12 (Reuters) - Switzerland’s prosecutor said it is investigating former UBS banker Renzo Gadola, who received a light sentencing in the U.S. two years ago in return for becoming a informant on wealthy American tax cheats.
+ZURICH (Reuters) - Switzerland’s prosecutor said it is investigating former UBS UBSN.VX banker Renzo Gadola, who received a light sentencing in the U.S. two years ago in return for becoming a informant on wealthy American tax cheats.

 “The investigation is underway.
 Because it is confidential, we cannot give any information on the nature, status or progress of our investigation,” a spokeswoman for Switzerland’s prosecutor said in an email to Reuters on Tuesday.